-Tel. +852 2289 3789
+Tel. +852 2289 3789 kk.so@hk.pwc.com

-kk.so@hk.pwc.com

-European Public Real Estate Association Square de Meeus, 23 1000 Brussels, Belgium T +32 (0) 2739 1010 F +32 (0) 2739 1020 W www.epra.com E info@epra.com
+European Public Real Estate Association Square de Meeus, 23 1000 Brussels, Belgium

+T +32 (0) 2739 1010 F +32 (0) 2739 1020

-ASIA - PACIFIC India
+ASIA - PACIFIC

+India

-Year Citation REIT type REIT market September 26, 2014 Securities and Exchange Board of India (Real Estate Investment Trusts) Regulations, 2014 ('REIT Regulations') - certain modifications/ amendments are made from time-to-time via press releases and notifications Trust As of this date, there are no Real Estate Investment Trusts ('REIT') registered with Securities and Exchange Board of India ('SEBI').
-However, there are some applications that have been filed seeking registrations.
-A variation of REITs, is Infrastructure Investment Trust ('InvITs'), and the first offering by an Indian InvIT was made recently.
+Year Citation REIT type REIT market September 26, 2014 Securities and Exchange Board of India (Real Estate Investment Trusts) Regulations, 2014 ('REIT Regulations') - certain modifications/amendments are made from time-to-time via press release and notifications Trust As of this date, there are no registered Real Estate Investment Trusts ('REIT') in India.
+A variation of REITs for the infrastructure sector is Infrastructure Investment Trust ('InvITs') and, currently, three InvITs have been listed.
 The move by the Government to allow foreign investments in REITs and rationalisation of the taxation regime is expected to herald the launch of successful REIT listings in India.
-Several foreign REITs have, however, been investing in Indian assets over recent years
+Several foreign REITs have, however, been investing in Indian assets over the last years

-On October 10, 2013, SEBI released a consultation paper along with Draft REIT Regulations.
-After considerable modifications, REIT Regulations were finally enacted on September 26, 2014.
-Over the years, the regulators partnered with relevant stake-holders in the country including government bodies, investors and real estate developers to bring these regulations in line with globally recognised norms.
+Post-enactment of the REIT Regulations, the regulators partnered with relevant stakeholders in the country including government bodies, investors and real estate developers and have brought about many changes in the Indian REIT Regulations to bring them in line with globally recognised norms.

 On May 6, 2015, the Union Cabinet approved inclusion of REIT as an eligible financial instrument under the exchange control regulations.
 The Reserve Bank of India ('RBI') vide notifications dated November 16, 2015 and February 15, 2016 notified the regulatory policy enabling foreign investments under the automatic route in REITs regulated by SEBI.
-The taxation regime for REITs has further been rationalised by the Finance Act, 2016, and there is an effective pass through.
-This could herald the launch of a successful REIT listing in India.
+The taxation regime for REITs has further been rationalised by Finance Act, 2016, and there is an effective pass through.